PitchMen: Pitchman: A Tribute to Billy Mays

-Season 2: 2010-2011
+Season 2: 2010–2011

 On July 15, 2009, Discovery Channel announced they were renewing the show for a second season, with Mays' eponymous son Billy Mays III joining Anthony Sullivan and Thom Beers.
 The second season premiered on August 19, 2010.
-Starting September 2, 2010, Discovery Channel has removed Pitchmen from its regular Thursday night at 9pm slot without any explanation.
-However, new episodes returned to Discovery Channel beginning January 18, 2011 but with only Anthony Sullivan helming the show.
+Starting September 2, 2010, Discovery Channel has removed PitchMen from its regular Thursday night at 9 p.m. slot without any explanation.
+However, new episodes returned to Discovery Channel beginning January 18, 2011, but with only Anthony Sullivan helming the show.
 But on its website, Discovery Channel has trimmed the list of season 2 episodes to five, indicating the possibility the series has been cancelled, although no official cancellation announcement has been made.